White-bellied cuckooshrike: Distribution and habitat

+Behaviour and ecology

 Breeding

 The white-bellied cuckooshrike breeds between August and March in Australia while in southern New Guinea (Port Moresby region) breeding occurs between March and June.
-Both adults construct the nest, usually on a horizontal fork from 7-10 m above the ground.
+Both adults construct the nest, usually on a horizontal fork from 7 to 10 m above the ground.
 The nest consists of a shallow cup made from a combination of grass, fine twigs, bark, leaves and vine tendrils bound together with spider webs and decorated with lichen.
-The clutch of eggs ranges from 1-3 with colourings differing between regions.
+The clutch of eggs ranges from 1 to 3 with colourings differing between regions.
 In Papua New Guinea eggs appear pale blue-green with dark markings.
 In Australia eggs can exhibit a range of different colourings including pale olive-green to pale olive-brown, chestnut brown, and dull grey.
 The eggs are incubated and cared for by both adults with the incubation period lasting 21 or 22 days and the fledgling period lasting approximately 22 days.

 Diet

 They predominantly feed on larger insects like dragonflies (Odonata), cockroaches (Blattodea), mantids (Mantodea), grasshoppers (Orthoptera), bugs (Hemiptera), beetles (Coleoptera), stick-insects (Phasmatidae), lepidopteran larvae, and ants and wasps (Hymenoptera).
 Spiders (Araneae), fruit and seeds also feature in their diet.
 They typically employ gleaning to forage for insects among tree foliage singly, in twos or small groups.
 This involves moving though trees from canopy to mid-level taking insects from tree foliage.
 They also occasionally employ sallying techniques or forage on the ground.